Staff Profile:Dr Ruth Evans

 - Areas of Interest:

-- Land politics, food security and chronic poverty in West Africa
+- Land politics, food security and gender and intergenerational relations in West Africa

 - Sibling relationships and child- and youth-headed households in East Africa

 - Geographies of Children, Youth and Families

 - Childhood, care and migration in the UK

 - Social exclusion/ inclusion and the participation of marginalised groups in research and policy

 Ruth is interested in supervising research students on gender and intergenerational relations and care or land politics.
 She currently supervises research students in the field of geographies of care, disability and family relationships:

 - Agnes Atim: Participatory healthcare delivery in post conflict transition in northern Uganda

 - Gudbjörg Ottósdóttir: Care and disability in refugee families in the South-East of England.